How to buy Facebook (FB) shares

 Compare the best platforms to invest in Facebook shares

-If you have all the information you need and just want to invest, you can buy Facebook shares immediately by visiting one of our trusted brokers below.
-We’ve assessed all the best brokers and compared them so that picking the right choice for you is quick and easy.
+If you just want to find a broker and get started, use one of the platforms below.
+We’ve assessed all the best options and compared them so that picking the right choice for you is quick and easy.

-How to buy Facebook shares, a step-by-step guide
+How to buy Facebook stock, a step-by-step guide

 What is Facebook?
 And should I invest?